magkopian/pic-asm-binary-voltmeter/README.md

 <h3>Description:</h3>
 <p>
-This is a very simple 8-bit binary voltometer.
+This is a very simple 8-bit binary voltmeter.
 It is just a very simple way to test the ADC module of your PIC, by using just 8 LEDs instead of 10.
 </p>